CircleCI-Public/cimg-base/README.md

 docker run -it test/base:18.04 bash
 ```

-While CircleCI will only be publishing LTS versions of Ubuntu (such as 18.04), you are free you swap out the version number with something newer for your own personal use.
+While CircleCI will only be publishing LTS versions of Ubuntu (such as 18.04), you are free to swap out the version number with something newer for your own personal use.

 ### Building the Dockerfiles

-To build the Docker images locally as this repository does, you'll want to run the `build-images.sh` script:
+To build the Docker images locally as this repository does, run the `build-images.sh` script:

 ```bash
 ./build-images.sh
 ```

-This would need to be run after generating the Dockerfiles first.
+This script needs to be run after generating the Dockerfiles first.
 When releasing proper images for CircleCI, this script is run from a CircleCI pipeline and not locally.

 ### Publishing Official Images (for Maintainers only)